Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Introduction

 \subsection{Our Results}

-\paragraph{Alternate interpretation: nonbossy mechanisms.} We begin by giving another interpretation of robustness in the presence of secondary goals: such robustness requires, in addition to the classical notion of incentive-compatibility, that no agent can change the outcomes that other agents receive, or the amounts that other agents pay, without changing their own outcome or payment.
-We call mechanisms that satisfy this guarantee \textit{nonbossy mechanisms} (in accordance with the existing notion of nonbossiness in the economics literature; see Section \ref{sec:related} for an overview).
-Moreover, incentive-compatibility and nonbossiness together are also sufficient for robustness in the presence of secondary goals.
-This interpretation of externality-robust mechanisms as nonbossy mechanisms is more amenable to analysis and enables all subsequent results of the paper.
+\paragraph{Alternate interpretation: nonbossy mechanisms.} We begin by giving another interpretation of incentive compatibility\footnote{We focus on {\em dominant-strategy} incentive compatibility throughout the paper, both in the classical sense and in the presence of secondary goals.} in the presence of secondary goals: incentive compatibility can be decomposed into the following two properties: \begin{itemize} \item {\em ``Primary'' incentive compatibility} (henceforth PIC for short): that no agent can benefit in terms of their {\em primary} goal by misreporting their utility function.
+This aligns with the classical notion of incentive compatibility in the absence of secondary goals, with regard to primary utility only. \item {\em Nonbossiness}: that no agent can change the outcomes that other agents receive, or the amounts that other agents pay, without changing their own outcome or payment (in accordance with the existing notion of nonbossiness in the economics literature; see Section \ref{sec:related} for an overview). \end{itemize} Moreover, PIC and nonbossiness together are also sufficient for incentive compatibility in the presence of secondary goals.
+This interpretation of incentive-compatible mechanisms with secondary goals as nonbossy mechanisms is more amenable to analysis and enables all subsequent results of the paper.

 \paragraph{Characterizing nonbossy mechanisms.} We then turn to the structure of nonbossy mechanisms in various concrete classes of environments that are commonly considered in the context of mechanism design.
 We first prove a general characterization of the payment rules of nonbossy mechanisms.
-Specifically, we show that as long as the environment is ``expressive'' enough (contains a wide enough range of valuation functions) the payment rule of any incentive-compatible and nonbossy mechanism is a function of the outcomes {\em only} --- if two valuation profiles lead to the same outcomes for all agents, then the amounts that all agents pay must also be the same.
+Specifically, we show that as long as the environment is ``expressive'' enough (containing a wide enough range of valuation functions), the payment rule of any PIC and nonbossy mechanism is a function of the outcomes {\em only} --- if two valuation profiles lead to the same outcomes for all agents, then the amounts that all agents pay must also be the same.
 Almost all commonly studied environments are expressive enough for this characterization to hold\footnote{We also show this property is necessary for this characterization, in the sense that there exist environments without this property in which the payment characterization fails.}.